exts/redsnap/README.md

 4. Lastly you can minimize the app to your system tray and call it a day. :)

 Enjoy !
 Report bugs by creating a new issue in the issue tracker and I'll figure out how to handle that.

+# Ways to support
+- Tell people to test it, find bugs and report them
+- Follow me on socials, I'll edit the readme with my link later
+- If you feel strongly buy me coffee, I love starbucks white chocolate fraps :p https://ko-fi.com/justlamonte